wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 interval
 ^^^^^^^^

-Time the module will wait for before being executed again.
+The amount of time the module will wait for before running again.

 +--------------------+------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 10m                                                                                                                                                  |